rebeccadavidsson/programmeren-2/overviews/8 Hangman/overview.md

 For information on (or help with) this week:

-1. Watch the walkthroughs included in all problems.

 4. Ask questions during office hours using the "Ask" tool on this website.

 5. Visit (or e-mail) the course's heads.